arco-design/arco-design-vue/packages/arco-vue-docs/docs/pro/state-management-pinia.en-US.md

 }
 ```

-2. Defining a Store is as simple as defining a component
+2. Defining a store is as easy as defining a component

 ```ts
 // store/modulers/user/index.ts